V. Life's Corporeal Evolution Encodes and Organizes Itself: An EarthWinian Genesis Synthesis

-Around 1960 when I began my readings, an opaque discontinuity stood between the presence of evolving earth life and the extant physical cosmos.
-In the years since and especially the last decade the dissonance has been mostly bridged.
-Researchers have reconstructed many of the primordial components and steps such as rudimentary genetic molecules and protocell vesicles.
-Three main features are now seen to define living systems – a vital metabolism, bounded compartments, and information programs.
-A significant advance has been to identify the universal self-organizing dynamics at work in the guise of autocatalytic networks, hypercycles, autopoiesis, and so on.
-By these lights the occasion of emergent life, mind and selves can be ever more deeply rooted in an increasingly fertile, amniotic universe.
+In the 1960s when I began my readings, an opaque discontinuity stood between the presence of organic Earth life and the extant physical cosmos.
+In the years since and especially the last decade this disconnect has been bridged by deep biological rootings in a conducive materiality, whence by turns condensed matter has come to have innate, active spontanities.
+Researchers have reconstructed many primordial components and sequential steps such as replicator biomolecules and protocell vesicles.
+Origin studies have often divided into two schools as to whether RNA replicators or metabolisms came first (Iris Fry).
+Three main features are now said to define living systems – a vital metabolism, bounded compartments, and informational programs.
+In the later 2010s as a unified understanding is being worked out, nature’s self-organizing network dynamics have additionally been factored in (Sara Walker, et al) in a guise of autocatalysis, hypercycles, autopoiesis, and so on.

 Systems Chemistry. www.esf.org/conferences/08267.
 An October 2008 meeting held at Maratea, Italy by the European Science Foundation as part of its Action CM0703: Systems Chemistry initiative.
 Noted more in the SC section, many signs are noted of life’s origins rooting into an organic nature.

 Adami, Christoph.
 Information-Theoretic Considerations Concerning the Origin of Life. arXiv:1409.0590.
 The Michigan State University scientist makes an important point that in addition to the usual metabolic and/or replicative aspects, the presence of innate autocatalytic programs ought to be factored in for a complete scenario.